fzingg/hyperloop-showcase/README.md

 };
 ```

-Then create a folder called `webpack` and add the following two files:
+Then create a folder called `webpack` in your application root directory and add the following two files:

 ```javascript
 // webpack/client_only.js